szymszaj/szymszaj/README.md

 Feel free to browse through my repositories and discover new ideas! 😊🚀 PS: By the way, we all started somewhere 😉

-- 🌱 I’m currently learning the framework
+- 🌱 I’m currently learning the framework and JavaScript

 <!--
 **szymszaj/szymszaj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.